Review: Turkish Airlines Miles&Smiles Lounge Istanbul Airport

 Service

-Service in the Turkish Airlines Miles&Smiles Lounge is great.
-A team of cleaners are constantly walking through the lounge to collect empty plates and glasses and to prepare tables for the next lounge guests.
+A team of cleaners are constantly walking through the lounge to collect empty plates and glasses, and to prepare tables for the next lounge guests.

 This is an aspect of the lounge which I also really appreciate and for which the cleaners do unfortunately not always get enough credit, so I want to emphasise the great job they are doing here.

-When it comes to the drinks on offer in the lounge, Turkish Airlines delivers as well.
-There is proper barista coffee, a huge choice in wine and a good selection of booze.
+When it comes to the drinks on offer in the lounge, the Turkish Airlines Miles&Smiles Lounge scores great as well, as there is proper barista coffee, a huge choice in wine, and a good selection of strong alcohol.

-The lounge has countless of other facilities which guests can use, such as a miniature race track and playground for children, big and well-appointed shower rooms, and even sleeping rooms for passengers with a long airport transit.
-The lovely staff keeping the premises spotlessly clean is another positive factor of this lounge.
+The lounge has countless of other facilities which guests can use, such as a miniature race track and playground for children, well-appointed shower rooms, and even sleeping rooms for passengers with a long airport transit.

 Trip report index